hoxirious/keyboard-mapper/README.md

 - Restriction:
     + Only record a key that is not being pressed or a key that is already released.
     + Do not emit action while a key is pressed.
+    + Only put on listening mode if a special key (control, shift, cmd) is pressed.
+Otherwise, ignore

 Or let's reconsider:
 We just need to map Ctrl to Cmd.
 This is a hacky way but not the right way.
 Map one key will possible break different combination. eg: _Control-Command-F: Use the app in full screen, if supported by the app._ will become _Command-Command-F_

+---
+Create a mapper list.
+Record combination will reflect on that list to decide whether mapping or not.